rwaldron/tc39-notes/es8/2017-03/mar-21.md

 (Leo Balter)

-LBR: Need help from ECMA for an email for use by test262 so that private emails don't need to be used.
+LBR: Need help from Ecma for an email for use by test262 so that private emails don't need to be used.

 LBR: In other updates.
 I was able to do a bug triage on more than 100 issues and pull requests in the last month.
 There were many many closed issues (around 50) including tests on rest and spread properties.
 We now have over 100k LOC for async/generator tests.
 For object rest/spread, we have a new JSC contributor from my country who has been very helpful with the tests.
 He also implemented it in JSC.
 We need more support--I'm glad Google is supporting me, but I need more support for test262 development.